A by-law of the City of Ottawa to establish a Vacant Unit Tax for the City of Ottawa.

 Penalty and Interest Charges - Failure to Pay Vacant Unit Tax

-1. A Vacant Unit Tax, or any portion thereof, which is due and payable and remains unpaid as per the due date in 2.5 and 2.6 of this by-law, shall be charged interest and penalty in the same manner established under by-law 2021-151 as annually amended.
+- A Vacant Unit Tax, or any portion thereof, which is due and payable and remains unpaid as per the due date in 2.5 and 2.6 of this by-law, shall be charged interest and penalty in the same manner established in the City's annual Instalment Due Dates and Interest and Penalty Rates Application to the Collection of Property Taxes by-law, as amended.

 Penalty for Failure to Pay Pursuant to a Supplementary Vacancy Tax Notice